Updated 7 days ago

 Sample Output:

 For user experience, I have used an application registered to use with PnP PowerShell.
-After deactivating the application, if a user tries to access a site using PnP PowerShell with this app’s client Id, the below error will be shown.
+After deactivating the application, if a user tries to access a site using PnP PowerShell with this app’s client Id, the error “AADSTS7000112: Application ‘<appid>(appname) is disabled” will be shown.
+It means the application access is blocked by the organization.

-How to Find Deactivated Applications in Microsoft Entra ID?
+4. How to Find Deactivated Applications in Microsoft Entra ID

 Disable an Enterprise Application in Microsoft 365

-The below will happen when you disable sign-in to an enterprise application:
+The following will happen when you disable sign-in to an enterprise application:

-• Blocks user access within specific tenant while other tenants using the app remain accessible.
+• Blocks user access within a specific tenant while other tenants using the app remain accessible.

 • No new tokens will be issued for the specific tenant.